powerhome/playbook/playbook-website/app/views/pages/getting_started_partials/_rails_getting_started.md

 yarn install
 ```

-Now that you have the package installed you could import styles via JS
+Now that you have the package installed you could import styles via JS.

 ```jsx
 @import "playbook-ui/dist/tokens/screen_sizes.scss";